 I recommend that you make this frosting the night before you plan on serving it so that it can thicken in the fridge.
 It’s a little runny straight out of the blender, but it thickens up quite a bit more when chilled and tastes even MORE authentic when you spread it on a batch of Vegan Pumpkin Bars or Coconut Flour Carrot Cake.

 This recipe makes a little over 2 cups of frosting, and would nicely cover a sheet cake baked in a 9-inch by 13-inch pan.
-I used it over a 9-inch square pan in these photos with plenty of icing leftover.
-I hope you’ll enjoy it!
+I double the recipe when frosting a two layer cake, as pictured above.

-To prepare the sweet potato, peel and cut it into 1-inch chunks.
+- To prepare the sweet potato, peel and cut it into 1-inch chunks.
 In a pot fitted with a steamer basket, bring 1-inch of water to a boil and steam the potato chunks until fork-tender, about 10-15 minutes.

-Transfer the steamed potato chunks into a 1-cup measuring cup and mash them with a fork to tightly pack the cup all the way to the top.
+- Transfer the steamed potato chunks into a 1-cup measuring cup and mash them with a fork to tightly pack the cup all the way to the top.
 (Reserve any remaining sweet potato for a future smoothie or salad topper.)

-Transfer the mashed sweet potato to a blender, and add in the maple syrup, coconut oil, 2 tablespoons of water, lemon juice, apple cider vinegar, and salt.
+- Transfer the mashed sweet potato to a blender, and add in the maple syrup, coconut oil, 2 tablespoons of water, lemon juice, apple cider vinegar, and salt.
 Blend until silky smooth.

-If the mixture isn't blending well, add more water 1-2 tablespoons at a time until very smooth.
+- If the mixture isn't blending well, add more water 1-2 tablespoons at a time until very smooth.
 Be careful not to add too much water or the frosting will be too runny.
 Once smooth, transfer the frosting to an airtight container to store in the fridge.

-This frosting will thicken overnight and can be spread over your favorite cakes, bars, or cookies.
+- This frosting will thicken overnight and can be spread over your favorite cakes, bars, or cookies.
 Be sure to keep the frosting refrigerated for best texture, though it can sit out at room temperature for several hours for serving.
 It should last up to a week when stored in the fridge.

 Per serving (roughly 1.5 tablespoons): Calories: 53, Carbohydrates: 5, Fat: 3, Protein: 0